logicly-au/pmhc-mds.com/_source/training.md

 some preferred dates/times.
 We will then send attendees a Microsoft Teams link via a calendar invitation.

-## <a id="video_training_library"></a>Video Training library
+## <a id="video_training_library"></a>Video training library

 The following video training modules are available:

 * [Statistical Linkage Key (SLK)](https://youtu.be/YWv4pBOvntw)

-## <a id="support">Technical Support and Helpdesk
+## <a id="support">Technical support and helpdesk

 If you require further technical assistance after completing your training or while navigating the system, there are several support options available to help your organisation:

-* Check the User Guide: Visit the [Online User Guide](https://docs.pmhc-mds.com/user-documentation/index.html) to review step-by-step instructions and troubleshooting steps.
+* Check the user guide: Visit the [online user guide](https://docs.pmhc-mds.com/user-documentation/index.html) to review step-by-step instructions and troubleshooting steps.

-* Frequently Asked Questions (FAQs): Check the [system FAQs](https://docs.pmhc-mds.com/projects/user-documentation/en/latest/faqs/system/index.html) for quick answers to common questions.
+* Frequently asked questions (FAQs): Check the [system FAQs](https://docs.pmhc-mds.com/projects/user-documentation/en/latest/faqs/system/index.html) for quick answers to common questions.

-* Contact the Helpdesk: Email the PMHC Helpdesk directly at [support@pmhc-mds.com](mailto:support@pmhc-mds.com) for tailored support and assistance.
-An easy way to reach us is via the Contact Support button on the footer of the PMHC MDS site.
+* Contact the helpdesk: Email the PMHC helpdesk directly at [support@pmhc-mds.com](mailto:support@pmhc-mds.com) for tailored support and assistance.
+An easy way to reach us is via the "Contact support" button on the footer of the PMHC MDS site.

 ## Feedback